 The Company was formed on April 5, 2005 as a result of a consolidation between Ventures Resources Corporation and Resource Holdings & Investments Inc. ("RHI") pursuant to a plan of consolidation under the laws of the British Virgin Islands (the "RHI Consolidation").
-The RHI Consolidation was a reverse takeover under the policies of the TSX Venture Exchange.

-RHI was incorporated by memorandum and articles of association filed under the BVI Business Companies Act, 2004 (British Virgin Islands) (the "BVI Act") on July 8, 2004 for the purpose of engaging in the acquisition, exploration and development of mineral properties in
+The RHI Consolidation was a reverse takeover under the policies of the TSX Venture Exchange (the "TSXV").

-Brazil and, in particular, the São Jorge Gold Project (described below).
-Following the RHI Consolidation, the properties and assets of RHI became the properties and assets of the Company.
+RHI was incorporated by memorandum and articles of association filed under the BVI Business Companies Act, 2004 (British Virgin Islands) (the "BVI Act") on July 8, 2004 for the purpose of engaging in the acquisition, exploration and development of mineral properties in Brazil and, in particular, the São Jorge Gold Project (described below).
+Following the RHI Consolidation, the properties and assets of RHI became the properties and assets of the Company and the name of the Company was changed to "Brazmin Corp.".